gophergala2016/rex/README.md

 replicating the board game experience in a fully digital application.
 In this regard a TV functions almost identically to a table.
 Furthermore the common shared space allows almost all **shared information** to be removed from the mobile interface.
-This opens the possibility of implementing games involving more complex mechanics and player decision points revolving around **secrets** and **private information** (e.g. Poker, Magic: The Gathering, etc).
+This can greatly help implementing games involving more complex mechanics and player decision points, especially those revolving around **secrets** and **private information** (e.g. Poker, Magic: The Gathering, etc).

 ###Why use mobile "companion" applications?